stablestud/adsorber/README.md

 Usage: adsorber <operation> [<options>|--help]

 (Ad)sorber blocks ads by "absorbing" and dumbing them into void.
      (with the help of the hosts file)

-Operation (required):
+Operations (required):
+  - enable, setup
-  setup   - setup necessary things needed for Adsorber
+      setup necessary things needed for Adsorber
-              e.g., create backup file of hosts file, create scheduler which updates the host file once a week update  - update hosts file with the newest ad-domains restore - restore hosts file to its original state (it does not remove the scheduler, this should be used temporary) revert  - reverts the hosts file to the last applied (previous) host file. disable - completely remove changes made by Adsorber e.g., disable scheduler (if set)
+        e.g., create backup file of hosts file, create scheduler which updates the host file once a week
+  - disable
+      completely remove changes made by Adsorber
+         e.g., disable scheduler (if set)
+               restore hosts file to its original state
+  - start, update
+      update hosts file with newest ad-domains
+  - stop, restore
-                    restore hosts file to its original state version - show version of this shell script help    - show this help
+      restore hosts file to its original state
+      (it does not remove the scheduler, this should be used temporary)
+  - revert
+      reverts the hosts file to the last applied (previous) ad-domains
+  - version
+      show version of this shell script
+  - help
+      show this help

 Options (optional):
   -y,  --yes, --assume-yes - answer all prompts with 'yes' -f,  --force             - force the update if no /etc/hosts backup
-                             has been created (dangerous) -h,  --help              - show specific help of specified operations (e.g 'adsorber update --help) --noformatting           - turn off coloured and formatted output
+                             has been created (dangerous!)
+  -h,  --help              - show specific help of specified operations
+                             (e.g 'adsorber update --help) --noformatting           - turn off coloured and formatted output

-Scheduler options (use with 'setup'):
+Scheduler options (use with 'enable'):
   -ns, --no-scheduler      - skip scheduler creation -s,  --systemd           - setup Systemd as scheduler -c,  --cron              - setup Cronjob ...